gvsakash3/gvsakash3/README.md

 ### Hi!
 Akash here. 🦉

-I'm a CS grad student specializing in Artificial Intelligence, at Northwestern University.
+I'm a CS grad student specializing in Artificial Intelligence at Northwestern University.
 My primary interest lies in expanding my repertoire to galvanize decision strategy and generate actionable insights.

 I bring deep technical expertise & hands-on experience in Data Science & Analytics, Software Development, DL and Robotics; having explored specialized projects across various domains.
 I've collaborated with some of the leading researchers, professionals and various clientele in past few years to deliver highly tailored data-driven solutions, bridging the gap from research to effective real-world deployment.

-In short, I've been in roles invloving work as a Data Scientist, Software/ML Engineer.
-To know more, check out my profile **[here](https://gvsakash.github.io)**.
+In short, I've worked as a Data Scientist, Software/ML Engineer.
+To know more, check out my page **[here](https://gvsakash.github.io)**.

-I'm best reached via [email](mailto:gvsakash@u.northwestern.edu) or [LinkedIn](https://linkedin.com/in/gvsakash).
+I'm best reached via [email](mailto:gvsakash@u.northwestern.edu) or on [LinkedIn](https://linkedin.com/in/gvsakash).
 Always open for interesting chats and collaboration!
 <!--
 ##### News & Updates:
 * 💻 Expanded on my Spring research with [The Home Depot](https://corporate.homedepot.com) as a ***Data Scientist** (Capstone) to work on Applied DL modules with the product analytics team.*